matthewfritsch/CSE115_git_site/git.rst

     git push

 - **NOTE**: I 100% expect you to get warnings when you use 'git add \*'.
 You can disregard the warnings, they're only warning you because they think you're trying to add stuff from the .gitignore, but you're not.
+- If you don't get warnings, then you're big chillin'.

 When A New Sprint Starts
 ------------------------